No Pain, Lots of Game

 - Kitchen thermometer, or any thermometer capable of reading temperatures between 30°F and 45°F. A suitable partial immersion thermometer or digital probe thermometer is available online from Carolina Biological Supply Company.

 - Volunteers, at least three

-- Computer or video game console; handheld consoles like the Nintendo DSTM and PSPTM are fine, too.
+- Computer or video game console (handheld consoles are fine too)